The Crystal Form Consortium

 We want to develop software that is easy and intuitive to use.
 We want the software we design to do more than just aid investigation, we want to be able to achieve clear answers to our investigations.

-The close collaboration of industry development scientists and CCDC experts has already guided the delivery of many tools including:
+The close collaboration of industry development scientists and CCDC experts as part of the CFC has already guided the delivery of many tools including:

 - Hydrogen Bond Propensity (HBP)